Credit & Debt

 Who determines your credit score?

-There are two major scoring systems that financial institutions use to measure your credit worthiness: Fair Isaac Corporation (FICO) and VantageScore.
+VantageScore and Fair Isaac Corporation (FICO) are the two major scoring systems that financial institutions use to measure your credit worthiness.
 FICO uses five categories to calculate its scores, while VantageScore uses six.
 Using these various categories, explains money expert Farnoosh Torabi, credit scoring systems can help your financial institution get a better picture of your overall credit situation.
 "They can capture all the different ways that people are using credit and are still being credit worthy and credit responsible," Torabi says.

 For VantageScore, the result of these six categories is a three-digit number that represents your credit worthiness.
 Anything above a score of 720 is considered "good" or "exceptional."
 Scores below 720 fall into "fair" or "bad" range.